 Gibson Guitar Maker Files for Chapter 11 Bankruptcy Protection

 According to Variety, the Nashville, Tenn.-based group requested court protection from creditors, claiming support from many of them for a deal that will allow the company to survive.
 A federal judge is required to sign off on Gibson’s bankruptcy plan, which has the support of nearly 70% of their secured lenders.
+Check This Out here if you need to know what happens after declaring bankruptcy.

 Gibson guitar sales have declined drastically and the company’s cost-cutting efforts have not been enough to save the business.
 CEO Henry Jeszkeiwicz said the company will “refocus on our core business” and that he believes in the “company’s long-term stability and financial health.”